 Shopping for Car Insurance in Iowa

-Iowa has some of the most affordable auto insurance rates in the country, ranking fourth lowest in a 2015 Insure.com study of rates.
+Iowa has some of the most affordable auto insurance rates in the country, ranking 46th in the country in a 2017 Insure.com study of rates.
+Their annual average premium policy was $1017, compared to the national average of $1318.
 This is likely due to the fact that there is no mandatory insurance requirement in the state, which means insurance companies need to compete to offer better rates to a population of drivers who aren’t required to purchase their products.

 The Iowa Insurance Consumer Advocate Bureau provides information to assist Iowa drivers in purchasing car insurance and comparing rates, including an auto insurance pricing guide.